Symmetry resolved entanglement in gapped integrable systems: a corner transfer matrix approach: The complex harmonic chain

-As a non-trivial consistency check of our results we compute the total von Neumann entanglement entropy (\ref{eq:SvN}) starting from the symmetry resolved ones using Eq. \eqref{eq:SvN}.
-The probability $p(q)$ is given by Eq. (\ref{eq:secondF}) with $n=1$ and Eq. (\ref{eq:res1}) provides the symmetry resolved entropies, which plugged into Eq. \eqref{eq:SvN} lead to
+As a non-trivial consistency check of our results, we compute the total von Neumann entanglement entropy starting from the symmetry resolved ones using Eq. \eqref{eq:SvN}.
+The probability $p(q)$ is given by Eq. (\ref{Znq:fi2}) with $n=1$ and Eq. (\ref{eq:res1v}) provides the symmetry resolved entropies.
+Plugging these two results into Eq. \eqref{eq:SvN} leads to